scala/scala-lang/blog/_posts/2015-11-04-minutes-from-oct-2015.md

 Owner: @retronym

 Notes:

 - @SethTisue is going to ask what @retronym actually wanted/intended to happen with async with regards to the standard library, i.e. if he wanted to include it.
 - @dickwall thinks he heard something about issues on Windows, but no one else knew about this.
-- @retronym thinks it's not quite ready for a slip yet.
+- @retronym thinks it's not quite ready for a SLIP yet.
 He has a round of work planned over the next few months that will include technical improvements to the lib and improved documentation.
 - This is on hold for now, but expected to be in better shape in a few months.